skycluster-project/skycluster-docs/latest/_sources/examples/single-provider.rst.txt

           # Unique identifier for the setup/application
           applicationId: gcp-us-east1

-          # Subnet CIDRs should be within the VPC CIDR range
           subnets:
             - cidr: 10.17.224.0/19
+              # For subnets in GCP, you only need to specify
-              # The subnet CIDR range must be within the VPC CIDR range
+              # the subnet CIDR range and there is no need to define the
-              # and does not overlap with other subnets and is
+              # VPC CIDR separately as in other providers.
+              #
-              # appropriately sized for the expected number of resources
+              # It must be appropriately sized for the expected number
+              # of resources

               zone: us-east1-b

           gateway: